deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 But _HOW_ is SMEP implemented is the real question.

-SMEP is enforced in two ways.

-The first is globally.
-SMEP is mandated through the OS via the 20th bit of the CR4 control register.
+SMEP is mandated/enabled through the OS via the 20th bit of the CR4 control register.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_4.png" alt="">

 The 20th bit in the above image refers to the `1` in the beginning of CR4 register's value of `0x170678`, meaning SMEP is enabled on this system globally.

-However, there is a second way SMEP is enforced- and that is on a per memory page basis, via the `U/S` PTE control bit.
+However, SMEP is _ENFORCED_ on a per memory page basis, via the `U/S` PTE control bit.
 This is what we are going shift our focus to in this post.

 [Alex Ionescu](https://twitter.com/aionescu) gave a [talk](https://web.archive.org/web/20180417030210/http://www.alex-ionescu.com/infiltrate2015.pdf) at Infiltrate 2015 about the implementation of SMEP on a per page basis.